TECHNICAL::

 DIRECTORS STATEMENT

-Puerto Rico is not just a setting in this film; it is a character.
-Its lush mountains, colonial streets, and vast ocean horizons mirror Victoria’s internal struggles.
-The island’s beauty carries weight—it is haunted by history, resilience, and unspoken wounds.
-Through surreal dream sequences and symbolic imagery, the film visually explores the push and pull between what was lost and what remains, between the memories we carry and the ones that slip away.
+Puerto Rico is not just a setting; it is a character.
+Its mountains and ocean mirror Victoria’s struggles.
+The land’s beauty is haunted by history and resilience.
+Dream sequences and symbolism explore the tension between what’s lost and what remains, between memories we keep and those that fade.

-Writing Victoria has been an act of creation, healing, and self-discovery.
-The story became a tapestry woven with pieces of my family, my homeland, and the realities I’ve lived and witnessed.
-Art became my lifeline, a sanctuary where pain found voice and hope took form.
+Writing Victoria became creation, healing, and discovery, a tapestry of family, homeland, and lived realities.
+Art became my lifeline, a sanctuary where pain became voice and hope took shape.

-What excites me most about Victoria is its ability to connect across cultures and generations.
-It speaks to the Puerto Rican diaspora, the Latinx community, and anyone struggling with identity, belonging, and legacy.
-At the same time, it delves into larger themes—exile, colonialism, and the emotional cost of cultural disconnection.
+Victoria connects across cultures and generations.
+It speaks to the Puerto Rican diaspora, the Latinx community, and anyone struggling with identity and legacy, while delving into exile, colonialism, and cultural disconnection.